 The “Master Blaster” sound effects module

-The unit has an on-board rechargeable lithium battery, which gives you around three hours of use from one charge, and takes around an hour and a half to recharge.
+The unit has an on-board rechargeable lithium battery, which gives you up to six hours of use from one charge, and takes around an hour and a half to recharge.
 The unit is recharged via the included USB lead, which fits any computer.
 So when your computer is on, simply plug the unit in to a spare USB socket and it will cost you NOTHING to recharge.
-Or, if you don't have a computer, we also supply chargers for the mains and your car lighter sockets as optional extras..
+If you don't have a computer, or want the added convenience of charging your Master Blaster when you're out and about, we also supply chargers for the mains and your car lighter sockets as optional extras.

 But here is the clever bit – using my experience as an audio engineer I have created a library of looped sound effects, of broadcast quality, and when you buy your Master Blaster I will include one of these sound files, and a MicroSD card for free!
 All you have to do is to take the unit out of the box, turn it on, and adjust the volume.
 It’s as easy as that!